On the side of a mountain, in a meadow full of wildflowers and long green grass, there was a rock.

 Just for a while.

-Boulder felt the small warm weight of Noah leaning against him.
+Boulder felt the small warm weight of Luna leaning against him.

 They stayed like that for a long quiet time.